GLOBAL MARKETS-Dollar shakes off suspected Japan intervention; stocks brace for earnings

 The Bank of Canada is also expected to tighten by 75 bps at its meeting this week.

-The possibility of a slowdown in U.S. rate increases helped bonds pare some of their recent heavy losses, with U.S. 10-year Treasury yields easing to 4.16% US10YT=RR compared to a 15-year peak of 4.337% on Friday.
+The possibility of a slowdown in U.S. rate increases helped bonds pare some of their recent heavy losses.
+U.S. 10-year Treasury yields traded at 4.2656% US10YT=RR compared to a 15-year peak of 4.337% on Friday.
 US/

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4